demisto/content/Packs/CommonPlaybooks/Playbooks/playbook-Threat_Hunting_-_Set_Indicators_README.md

 This playbook normalizes a variety of indicators to facilitate their use within threat hunting and detection playbooks, as well as reduce the possibility of task errors.
-Using this playbook as a sub-playbook in threat hunting and detection playbooks is particularly useful if inputs are manually entered.
+You can use this playbook as a sub-playbook in threat hunting and detection playbooks.
 The playbook removes duplications, splits each input into an array of strings, and then stores the indicators under newly created context keys.

-Note that multiple search values should be separated by commas only (without spaces or any special characters e.g. 10.0.0.1,10.0.0.2).
+Note that multiple search values should be separated by commas only (without spaces or any special characters e.g., 10.0.0.1,10.0.0.2).

 Supported IOCs for this playbook:
 - MD5